tkellen/kwm/README.md

 creation of a one-size-fits-all solution for managing a system as configurable as Kubernetes is quite a challenge.

-It is practically inevitable, based on what I've seen, (with this technology and many others) that we wind up with high level, tool-specific configuration files aimed at hiding the complexity of the systems we manage.
+It is practically inevitable (with this technology and many others) that we wind up with high level, tool-specific configuration files aimed at hiding the complexity of the systems we manage.
 That's the whole point, right?
 Make the thing easier.

 Then, when we want to go "off script" we plug the holes with yet more indirect
 configuration: new command line flags to configure our actual command line flags